Anu-techy/Students-Performance-Analysis-using-MS-Excel/README.md

 # Students-Performance-Analysis-using-MS-Excel

-Interactive Dashboard for the class teachers to analyse the students performance of a class
+An Excel-based project designed to help schools, teachers, parents, and students analyze academic performance through:

+This project demonstrates how Microsoft Excel can be leveraged as a lightweight analytics tool for educational institutions where access to advanced tools (like Power BI or Tableau) may be limited.

+### 🎯 **Aim**

-**Aim**: To build an Interactive Dashboard for the class teachers to analyse the students performance of a class
+- Build an Interactive Dashboard for teachers to analyze class-level performance.

+- Build an Interactive Report Card for parents and students to track individual performance.

+### 📂 **Data Collection**

-**Data Collection**: Real time school data gathered as the computer science faculty in the school according to the subjects and overall performance.
+Real-time school data gathered as part of computer science faculty responsibilities.

-Data consists of Individual tables for each class
+Individual tables for each class (subjects & performance).

-It also has a Teacher table with teachers details.
+A Teacher table with teacher details.

-Used VLOOKUP to access students data and teachers data for the respective class selected.

-**Data Cleaning and Preparation**
+### 🧹 **Data Cleaning & Preparation**

-Handling Missing Data: Identify and address missing, incomplete, or inconsistent data (e.g., using imputation, deletion, or filling in missing values).
+1. Handling Missing Data – Imputation/deletion/filling missing values.

-Data Transformation: Standardized Date of Birth column format
+2. Data Transformation – Standardized Date of Birth format.

-Removing Duplicates: Identify and remove duplicate records or rows that might skew your analysis.
-Ensured with correct and unique admission number.

-Feature Engineering: Created Rank column, Grade column for clear understanding

-Outlier detection

-**Exploratory Data Analysis (EDA)**

-Calculated basic statistics (e.g., mean, median, standard deviation) to get a sense of the distribution of grades, attendance, etc.

-Grade Distribution gives the performance of students in a glance

-Box plots reveal the subjects performance

-Gender Distribution in school in the area reveals a lot about the culture and awareness of the people

-**Data Visualization and Reporting**

-Student - Teacher Ratio KPI

-Created Box plots to compare and visualize subjects preformanceof the class

-Ceated column chart showcasing the Grade Distribution in the class

-Ceated pie-chart revealing  the Gender Distribution in the class

-Created barchart for the Top 5 Performers of the class

-Created barchart for the Bottom 5 Under Performers of the class

-Created a scatter plot to understand the correlation between attendance vs scores
+3. Removing Duplicates – Ensured unique records using Admission Numbers.

+4. Feature Engineering – Created Rank, Grade, and other derived columns.

+5. Outlier Detection – Identified unusual records affecting performance stats.

-**Recommendations**
+###💡 **Recommendations**

-Revision pattern for the underperforming subjects

-Focussing on Underperformers to improve overall performance of the school

-Provide extra tutoring or resources for low-performing students.
+- Identify underperforming subjects and Create early intervention programs for students at risk of failing.

-Implement attendance monitoring programs to reduce absenteeism.
+- Monitor attendance to reduce absenteeism.

-Adjust teaching strategies or exam preparation to address identified gaps.

-Intervene with students predicted to fail
+- Establish a feedback loop from teachers, students, and administrators.

+###🚀 **How to Use**

+Open Interactive_ReportCard.xlsx → Enter Admission Number → Auto-report generated.

+Open Class_Performance_Dashboard.xlsx → Choose Class → Dashboard updates with KPIs & charts.

+###👨‍🏫 **Author**

+Developed as part of a school academic performance analysis initiative, using Excel as the primary tool for accessibility.
 Feedback Loop: Gather feedback from educators, administrators, or students and refine the analysis based on their input.